PHP-DI/PHP-DI/doc/performances.md

 ### Cache prefixes

-If you run the same application twice on the same machine, both installs will use the same cache, and there might be conflicts.
+If you run the same application twice on the same machine, both installs will use the same cache which can cause conflicts.

+Conflicts can also happen if an application runs on different "environments" (e.g. production, development…) on the same machine (see the [environments documentation](environments.md)).

 To avoid this situation, you should use a cache "prefix": each installation of your app has a unique ID, and this ID is used to prefix cache keys to avoid collisions.